 Zhu Ming, 1985

 The bronze, cast and welded, is 8 feet 10 inches tall, 15 feet 11 inches wide and 7 feet deep.
-It portrays a figure in a dynamic pose typical of the soft-style martial art of tai chi, which emphasizes strength and balance.
+It portrays a figure in the dynamic "Snake Creeps Down" pose typical of the soft-style martial art of tai chi, which emphasizes strength and balance.

 Its sculptor, Zhu Ming, was born in Taiwan in 1938 and trained as a woodcarver.
 He is noted for his series of taiji (shadow-boxing) figures begun in the mid-1970s, of which the Green Hall figure is one.